YashIsTheBest247/Saarthi2.0/README.md

 for women's safety, write your homework, make educational videos, launch a business, run a compliant mine, and get you hired.
 By **voice or text, in English and Hindi**, on web **and Telegram**.

-> Hackathon track: *Challenge 3 — Improve Everyday Life with AI.*
+> Hackathon track: *Track 1 — AI Systems & Workflow Innovation Challenge.*
 > Real AI (Google **Gemini 2.5 Flash**), premium responsive UI, deterministic on-device
 > maths where correctness matters — not a generic chatbot.